apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     When set to 0, no requests will be throttled.
 The default is 0.

 * *learner.closeSocketAsync*
-    (Jave system property only: **learner.closeSocketAsync**)
+  (Java system property: **zookeeper.learner.closeSocketAsync**) (Java system property: **learner.closeSocketAsync**)(Added for backward compatibility)
-    **New in 3.6.2:**
+    **New in 3.7.0:**
     When enabled, a learner will close the quorum socket asynchronously.
 This is useful for TLS connections where closing a socket might take a long time, block the shutdown process, potentially delay a new leader election, and leave the quorum unavailabe.
 Closing the socket asynchronously avoids blocking the shutdown process despite the long socket closing time and a new leader election can be started while the socket being closed.
     The default is false.

 * *leader.closeSocketAsync*
-   (Java system property only: **leader.closeSocketAsync**) **New in 3.6.2:**
+  (Java system property: **zookeeper.leader.closeSocketAsync**) (Java system property: **leader.closeSocketAsync**)(Added for backward compatibility) **New in 3.7.0:**
    When enabled, the leader will close a quorum socket asynchoronously.
 This is useful for TLS connections where closing a socket might take a long time.
 If disconnecting a follower is initiated in ping() because of a failed SyncLimitCheck then the long socket closing time will block the sending of pings to other followers.
 Without receiving pings, the other followers will not send session information to the leader, which causes sessions to expire.
 Setting this flag to true ensures that pings will be sent regularly.
+   The default is false.

+* *learner.asyncSending*
+  (Java system property: **zookeeper.learner.asyncSending**) (Java system property: **learner.asyncSending**)(Added for backward compatibility) **New in 3.7.0:**
+  The sending and receiving packets in Learner were done synchronously in a critical section.
+An untimely network issue could cause the followers to hang (see [ZOOKEEPER-3575](https://issues.apache.org/jira/browse/ZOOKEEPER-3575) and [ZOOKEEPER-4074](https://issues.apache.org/jira/browse/ZOOKEEPER-4074)).
+The new design moves sending packets in Learner to a separate thread and sends the packets asynchronously.
+The new design is enabled with this parameter (learner.asyncSending).
   The default is false.

 * *forward_learner_requests_to_commit_processor_disabled*
     (Jave system property: **zookeeper.forward_learner_requests_to_commit_processor_disabled**)